How to Conceive After a Vasectomy

-During a vasectomy, the vas deferens – a thick-walled tube that transports sperm cells from the epididymis, where the sperm are stored prior to ejaculation – is closed off typically by removing a segment, tying it off and heat-sealing the ends.
+During a vasectomy in Austin at our clinic, the vas deferens – a thick-walled tube that transports sperm cells from the epididymis, where the sperm are stored prior to ejaculation – is closed off typically by removing a segment, tying it off and heat-sealing the ends.
 All of this provides three levels of protection from sperm getting from one side of the vas deferens to the other.
 Essentially, a vasectomy permanently closes the “hallway” (vas deferens) for sperm to make their way out of the body.

 A vasectomy reversal is a surgical procedure that undoes a vasectomy.
 It reconnects the tube that carries sperm from the testicles to the semen and out of the body.
 After a successful vasectomy reversal, sperm are present in semen and pregnancy is possible.

 Vasectomy reversals are performed in a surgery center under anesthesia.
 The procedure can take anywhere from two to four hours.
 Recovery takes about 2 weeks.

 The likelihood of pregnancy following a vasectomy removal varies greatly from about 30-90 percent.
 It depends on the procedure and if there are any other factor that might make it difficult to conceive in either partner.
 The chances of a successful reversal may be lower if it’s been over 10 years since the vasectomy.
 A vasectomy can be reversed using one of two methods: